 No original documents are ever needed, that is why the court requests legalizations by way of Peruvian Consulate or Apostille services to ensure the copies adhere to the originals.
-These documents are needed in order for the court to issue a final ruling but given the time constraints, many times we file claims with simple copies while the client is processing the legalizations.
-The court will then indicate that legalized copies are needed but by then we will have gotten them vie courier from the client.
+These documents are needed in order for the court to issue a final ruling but given the time constraints, we file claims with copies while the client is legalizing copies of the originals.